zii786/pitchframe-/README.md

 5. Add file storage and video embedding functionality
 6. Implement the AI analysis systems

-## License

-MIT License

 ## Contact

-For more information, reach out to the PitchFrame team at info@pitchframe.com
+For more information, reach out to the PitchFrame team at mr.oscopeismail@gmail.com